rweigel/stats/hw.md

 During the course of the semester, multiple approaches for the computations in 1. and 2. have been used.
 You may use any approach and any software library for these two problems.
 I strongly recommend that you use multiple methods for computing each answer to ensure your answers are reasonable and likely to be correct.
 Cite sources for code that you've used or built upon as appropriate.

 Save your answers in a file named `Final2.py`.
 When executed, plots with answers to the above should be displayed.

+**Comments**

+1. Options: Equation 7.15 of Devore or non-parametric bootstrap (see also )
+2. Options: Boxed equation on Page 295 of Devore or non-parametric bootstrap
+3. Options: Extend exact soln in solns of 9.1.1, use emcee, or use code at http://people.duke.edu/~ccc14/sta-663/PyMC2.html
+4. Options: Extend exact soln in solns of 9.1.1, use emcee, or use code at  http://people.duke.edu/~ccc14/sta-663/PyMC2.html

 ## Linear Regression